thaenor/salsify-condition-filter-UI/Docs/00_assumptions.md

 This is a software engineering exercise focused on code architecture: layered design, separation of concerns, testable domain logic, and reviewable code paths.
 CSS, design systems, and accessibility are secondary considerations — not because they don't matter in production, but because they're out of scope for this exercise.
 The real substance is in how the code is organized and tested.

-The README also leaves some behaviors unspecified.
+The original problem statement also leaves some behaviors unspecified.
 In a real project, each of these would be settled with a product owner.
-Here we pick the simplest defensible answer, document the decision, and flag that we made a choice rather than read one.
+I've picked the simplest defensible answer and document the decision.

-## Summary

-1. **Case-insensitive string comparison** — Both sides lowercased before comparison.
-2. **Whitespace handling** — Trim user input on entry; don't modify stored data.
-3. **Empty inputs and empty strings** — Empty input is not applicable; empty string is a value for "has any value".
-(See detail below.)
-4. **Number parsing** — Accept finite non-NaN; reject empty, NaN, ±Infinity.
-5. **Number comparison strictness** — Strict: `>` not `>=`, `<` not `<=`.
-6. **Form state resets on selection changes** — Reset operator/value to maintain consistency.
-(See detail below.)
-7. **Product display order** — Insertion order; no sorting.
-8. **Duplicate property_id** — Rejected as malformed by validator.
-9. **Multi-text input format** — Comma-separated; trim tokens; drop empty tokens.
-10. **Multi-number input format** — Comma-separated; all-or-nothing parsing.
-11. **Datastore freshness** — Read once at init; no reloading.
-12. **Filter persistence** — In-memory only; no page-reload survival.

-## String comparison: case sensitivity

-**Decision.** Case-insensitive.
-Both sides lowercased before comparison.

-**Why.** Matches user expectation — "Headphones" and "headphones" should both find the product.
-Case-sensitive would require UI signals that capitalization matters, which the spec doesn't ask for.
+## This is just an exercise, not production ready code

+For this challenge, I've put some thought into designing a good solution that solves the problem stated, but also leaves some room to grow as if this were an actual project.
+Some decisions were made thinking "what if in the future we want to add more filters or more categories" (for example).
+If this were to be a real project done in an enterprise context, there would have been design systems at play, guidelines and frameworks that would have certainly affected the look and feel of the app.

+## Browser, OS, mobile and tablet compatibility

+In a real scenario I would have put more time and consideration into testing across multiple browsers as well as tablet and mobile design.
+I considered these out of the scope of the project.

-## String comparison: whitespace
+## User input: whitespace and emptiness

+Applies to operators that take a value (`equals`, `contains`, `is any of`, `greater_than`, `less_than`).

+**Decisions.**
-**Decision.** Trim user input on entry.
-Do not modify stored data values.
+1. Trim user input on entry.
+Stored data is not normalized at compare time.

-**Why.** Trimming prevents accidental no-match from a stray trailing space.

-## Empty inputs and empty strings
+2. After trimming, empty input means the filter is not applicable — Apply is disabled.

+**Why.** Trimming prevents accidental no-match from a stray paste.
+Leaving stored data untouched means equality compares what's actually there — dirty data surfaces in results rather than getting silently masked.
+Treating post-trim empty as "not applicable" avoids ambiguity: `Contains ""` would match every product with a string value, and `Is any of []` is indistinguishable from mid-edit.

+## Presence semantics: `has any value` / `has no value`

+These operators take no input.
+Selecting the operator immediately readies the filter.

-**Decision.** For value-matching operators (`equals`, `contains`, `is any of`), empty input means the filter is not applicable — Apply is disabled.
-For `has any value`, presence is structural: does a `PropertyValue` entry exist in the array?
-An empty string counts as a value.
+**Decision.** Presence is structural: does a `PropertyValue` entry exist in the product's array?
+An empty string counts as a value (the entry exists).

-**Why.** `Contains ""` would match every product with a string value; `Is any of []` is indistinguishable from mid-edit.
-Both are more likely unfinished input than intentional filters. `Has any value` is about field existence, not semantic truthiness — defining "emptiness" per type would require rules the spec doesn't provide.
+**Why.** `Has any value` is about field existence, not semantic truthiness.
+Defining "emptiness" per property type would require rules the spec doesn't provide.

 ## Number parsing